BarryTheBee571/ComputingTechProject2.2025/PROJECT_DOCUMENTATION.md

 | 3                           | Approx $15 for myself                   | Yes                         | 5                |

 #### **Evaluation Of Data**
 The survey results show that fast food and takeaway are a regular part of many people's lives, with most respondents eating it between three and ten times a month.
-Spending habits vary widely, from as little as $3 to over $80 per meal, especially when buying for the whole family.
+Spending habits vary widely, from as little as $3 (I have no idea where they're going to get this) to over $80 per meal, especially when buying for the whole family.
 This suggests that while fast food is often seen as affordable, it can add up quickly depending on the situation.
 Cooking skills also varied, with several respondents rating themselves low in confidence or ability.
-This highlights a potential barrier to healthy eating, as many people may want to cook but feel unsure about how to start.
+This highlights a potential barrier to healthy and cheap eating, as many people may want to cook but feel unsure about how to do so.

 Importantly, most participants said they would consider switching to a healthy and cheap option if it were available.
 Only two respondents said “no,” while the rest responded with “yes” or “maybe.”
 This shows a strong interest in alternatives to fast food, especially if those options are easy to make and budget-friendly.
 The qualitative feedback suggests that convenience and cost are key factors in food choices, and that people are open to change if the new option fits their lifestyle.

 #### **Impact on Project**
-These findings strongly support the direction of the recipe website, which aims to share healthy and affordable meals every day.
+These findings strongly support the direction of the website, which aims to share healthy and affordable meals every day.
 The data shows that the target audience is already spending money on quick meals, and many are open to healthier alternatives.
 By offering recipes that are simple, cheap and fast to prepare, the site can meet the needs of people who want better options but may lack cooking skills or time.

 To make the platform even more effective, it could include features like cost per serve and cooking time.
 This would help users feel more confident in the kitchen and show that healthy eating does not have to be expensive or complicated.
 Recipes tailored for families and younger users may also be beneficial, since they are the most frequent consumers of fast food.